justinlangley3/Vehicle-Routing-Problem/README.md

 We can see clearly in the example that the program found the convex hull and inserted the inner points between its closest neighbors on the hull, forming the delivery route.
 ![An example route mapped on Google Earth](https://github.com/justinlangley3/Vehicle-Routing-Problem/blob/Vehicle-Routing-Problem/images/route-example-google-earth.png)

-## Disclaimer
-The terminal colors here are optimized for viewing in a Linux environment.
-Color patterns are not great in Windows at this time.

 # Example Program Usage
 ## A Walkthrough
+Disclaimer: The terminal colors here are optimized for viewing in a Linux environment.
+Color patterns are not great in Windows at this time.
 1) Users are greeted with a welcome message:
   - ![alt text](https://raw.githubusercontent.com/justinlangley3/Vehicle-Routing-Problem/Vehicle-Routing-Problem/images/welcome.png)
 2) On the next screen, data must be loaded from the /data/ directory: